jj1bdx/airspy-fmradion/README.md

 For the moment only RTL-SDR based (RTL2832-based) hardware is suppoeted and uses the librtlsdr library to interface with the RTL-SDR hardware.

 This program is mostly an experiment rather than a useful tool.
-The purposes of SoftFM are
+The purposes of SoftFM are:

  - experimenting with digital signal processing and software radio;
  - investigating the stability of the 19 kHz pilot;
  - doing the above while listening to my favorite radio station.